 - At the Configure Instance Details of the wizard, do the following:

-- In the Network and Subnet sections, specify an Amazon VPC and subnet to which the backup appliance will be connected.
+- In the Network and Subnet fields, specify an Amazon VPC and subnet to which the backup appliance will be connected.
 You can either select an existing Amazon VPC and subnet, or create a new Amazon VPC and subnet.